upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

    H1 should be the tag for the page title.
    H2 should be used for boxes or columns (if you have them).
 If you're using a content management system like LibGuides, these headings are already provided.
    H3 will usually be the top tag for your own content structure.
+4. And another item.

+   You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

+   To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ Note that this line is separate, but within the same paragraph.⋅⋅

 If you want your headings to be extra big or colorful, it's easy.
 Use CSS:
 ```html
 <h3 style="font-size: 33px; color: red">About Our Locations</h3>